-There are at present no transactions outstanding that have been proposed but not approved by either the Company or regulatory authorities.
+At the date of this MD&A, there are no transactions outstanding that have been proposed, but not approved, by either the Company or regulatory authorities.

-SIGNIFICANT ACCOUNTING ESTIMATES, JUDGEMENTS AND NEW POLICIES
+SIGNIFICANT ACCOUNTING ESTIMATES, JUDGMENTS AND NEW POLICIES

 In applying the Company's accounting policies, management makes a number of judgments, estimates and assumptions about recognition and measurement of assets, liabilities, income and expenses.
 Actual results may differ from the judgments, estimates and assumptions made by management and will seldom equal the estimated results.
 Please refer to the Financial Statements for a full list of policies.